usersina/GwentUnityClone/README.md

 # GwentUnityClone
- The Witcher 3 card game (Gwent Legacy Version)
+ The Witcher 3 card game (Gwent Legacy Version).
+Android and Windows versions are available and both apps are inside the folders \GwentCardGame\builds/windows or / android under builds direcotry.

  Showcase video: [Youtube video link](https://youtu.be/k31I2_2ARas)